 In the video, I use forex pairs in the examples, but the same concepts are applicable to trading stocks as well.

 Side note: Big news events can have a dramatic and quick effect on the price of any asset.
 Price action can’t tell us what the news will be.
 Therefore, I don’t hold forex trades through any news event that could easily result in a large price movement through my stop loss.
-And I don’t hold stock trades through earnings announcements.
+And I don’t hold stock swing trades through earnings announcements.

 How to Analyze Price Action